zxing-cpp/zxing-cpp/README.md

 [Note:]
  * DataBar used to be called RSS.
- * DataBar, DX Film Edge, MaxiCode, Micro QR Code, and rMQR Code are not supported for writing.
+ * DataBar, DX Film Edge, MaxiCode, Micro QR Code and rMQR Code are not supported for writing.
  * Building with only C++17 (see [CMakeLists.txt](https://github.com/zxing-cpp/zxing-cpp/blob/d4b0f502775857f257d13efd25fb840ece1bca3e/CMakeLists.txt#L45)) changes the behavior of the library: it then lacks support for DataBarLimited and multi-symbol and position independent detection for DataMatrix.

 ## Getting Started